vcmi/VCMI.eu/content/faq.md

 * When is VCMI final / 2.0 / whatever version going to be released?

-> No final version planned at the moment as there are many areas that could be extended or improved.
-Hard to estimate any sort of achieving big milestones like "100% original H3 compatibility" since work on VCMI is distributed between fixing bugs, adding missing features, developing AI, creating new features that do not exist in Heroes 3 etc. We are not close to getting rid of every single bug and having every single missing feature implemented, but if VCMI was just about that then we would probably finish long ago.
+> Open source projects never stop growing, and they tend to drift in different directions over years.
+As long as contributors like to add new features, VCMI will continue to evolve.
+There's no point in waiting for a "final" version.
+It's hard to estimate any sort of achieving big milestones like "100% original H3 compatibility" since work on VCMI is distributed between fixing bugs, adding missing features, developing AI, creating new features that do not exist in Heroes 3 etc. We are not close to getting rid of every single bug and having every single missing feature implemented, but if VCMI was just about that then we would probably finish long ago.
 Extensibility of VCMI engine requires doing various things "better" than original Heroes 3 developers did, for example no doing things easiest way - engine building with extensibility in mind, no hardcoding various mechanics (such as creature abilities).
 VCMI also provides more robust engine architecture for multiplayer than Heroes 3, but is also harder to develop because of that.

 * When is feature X going to be released?